 Precursor Security may update these terms from time to time.
 The updated version will be identified by a revised “Last updated” date and takes effect as soon as it is posted.
 Your continued access to or use of the Service after a change constitutes acceptance of the updated terms.
 If you do not agree to a change, your sole remedy is to cease using the Service.

-18.Governing law and jurisdiction
+13.Governing law and general

-You and Precursor Security irrevocably submit to the exclusive jurisdiction of the courts of England and Wales to settle any such dispute, claim or matter.
-Precursor Security retains the right to bring proceedings against you for breach of these terms in your country of residence or in any other relevant country.
+Governing law and jurisdiction.
+Precursor Security is established in the United Kingdom.
+These terms, and any dispute, claim, or matter (including non-contractual disputes or claims) arising out of or in connection with them, their subject matter, or their formation, are governed by and construed in accordance with the laws of England and Wales.
+You and Precursor Security irrevocably submit to the exclusive jurisdiction of the courts of England and Wales to settle any such dispute, claim, or matter; Precursor Security retains the right to bring proceedings against you for breach of these terms in your country of residence or in any other relevant country.

 Severability.
-If any provision of these terms is held by a court of competent jurisdiction to be invalid, illegal, or unenforceable, that provision shall be modified to the minimum extent necessary to make it enforceable, or, if it cannot be so modified, severed; and the remaining provisions shall continue in full force and effect.
+If any provision of these terms is held by a court of competent jurisdiction to be invalid, illegal, or unenforceable, that provision shall be modified to the minimum extent necessary to render it enforceable, or, if it cannot be so modified, severed; the remaining provisions shall continue in full force and effect.

 Questions about these terms, or about the Service generally, can be sent to info@precursorsecurity.com, or by post to Leeds HQ, 55 St Paul's Street, Leeds, LS1 2TE, United Kingdom.